Keep Up With McLean!

 “This is a day that I personally look forward to each year, and I am honored to be standing here looking out at all of you, knowing all the effort, courage, and care that has gone into getting to this day,” said Suzanne Loughlin, APRN, BC, director of the Arlington School.

-Joseph Gold, MD, chief medical officer and chief of the Simches Division of Child and Adolescent Psychiatry at McLean Hospital and a longtime friend and supporter of the Arlington School, cited the accomplishments of this year’s graduates.
+Joseph Gold, MD, chief medical officer and chief of the Simches Center of Excellence in Child and Adolescent Psychiatry at McLean Hospital and a longtime friend and supporter of the Arlington School, cited the accomplishments of this year’s graduates.

 “This year, our graduates are heading to University of San Francisco, Lesley University, Pace University, Mount Wachusett Community College, Wheaton College, MassBay Community College, Skidmore College, UMass Boston, and Franklin Pierce College,” said Gold.
 “While as impressive as that list of schools may be, I am always equally as impressed by the range of careers that each class aspires for, and this year is no different.
 Sitting among us are a budding fashion designer, a music promoter, a blacksmith, a software engineer, two psychologists, a comedian, a researcher, a speech pathologist, a business entrepreneur, and a social justice advocate.”